adithyapenala/English-Dictionary/README.md

-English Dictionary android application develop as part of MOOC course.
+English Dictionary android application developed as part of MOOC course.